 9.1.2 If the specimens ignite and the flame goes out before reaching the 50 mm mark, note the central value of the burning time of the 5 specimens.
 Record, in addition, the longest length of tape burnt during the 5 tests and classify the tape as “self-extinguishing”.

-9.1.3 If the tape burns, breaks up or chars beyond the 50 mm mark record the central value of the burning time of the 5 specimens.
-If some of the specimens give results which would bring them into different classifications, this should be recorded and the average or central value should be chosen in the most appropriate way.
+9.1.3 If the tape burns, breaks up or chars beyond the 50 mm mark record the median value of the burning time of the 5 specimens.
+If some of the specimens give results which would bring them into different classifications, this shall be recorded and the average value shall be chosen in the most appropriate way.

 10. Test report